Published on Agriculture & Food

 Strengthening women’s land rights generates important economic benefits - increasing land value and agricultural productivity, promoting access to inputs and increasing off-farm incomes.
 It also creates ripple effects in the social sphere, increasing women’s bargaining power for women within the household and community, reducing domestic violence, and improving nutrition and education among children.

 However, women’s land rights need to become a key priority.
 Evidence from 53 countries indicates that over 70% of women do not own any land, highlighting the pervasive exclusion of women in rural settings.
-Here are five essential considerations to advance this agenda.
+Here are four essential considerations to advance this agenda.

 Titling vs. land tenure